AromaKitsune/Windows-XAML-Styles/README.md

 12. Paste the JSON code into the "Mod settings" text box
 13. Click "Save", and the changes take effect instantly

-For Lock Screen and Settings, follow the [forking Styler mods guide](https://github.com/AromaKitsune/Windows-XAML-Styles/blob/main/guides/Forking-Styler-Mods-for-Other-UWP-Apps.md).
+For Lock Screen and Settings, follow the [forking Styler mod guide](https://github.com/AromaKitsune/Windows-XAML-Styles/blob/main/guides/Forking-Styler-Mod-for-Other-UWP-Apps.md).

 ## How to make my own custom XAML styles?